talibando/dHue/readme.md

   - Nortex#2978 for pretty much helping with the whole project.
   - maku#0001 for helping me with API issues.
   - Hiekki#0001 for moral support.
-  - sqmk for his awesome [Huejay](https://github.com/sqmk/huejay) client which without it this would not have existed.
+  - sqmk for his awesome [Huejay](https://github.com/sqmk/huejay) client which without it this project would not have existed.